vinjn/awesome-vulkan/README.md

 *  [gapid](https://github.com/google/gapid) - Graphics API Debugger, can trace and replay Android OpenGL ES and Vulkan applications.
 [Apache License 2.0]

 ## Books
+* [Introduction to Computer Graphics and the Vulkan API](https://www.amazon.com/Introduction-Computer-Graphics-Vulkan-API/dp/1548616176) by **Kenwright** - Introduce the reader to the exciting topic of computer graphics from a grounds-up practical perspective with the Vulkan API.
 * [Learning Vulkan](https://www.amazon.com/Learning-Vulkan-Parminder-Singh/dp/1786469804) - by **Parminder Singh** - Get started with the Vulkan API and its programming techniques using the easy-to-follow examples.
   * [Book's Examples](https://github.com/PacktPublishing/Learning-Vulkan)
 * [Vulkan Cookbook](https://www.amazon.com/Vulkan-Cookbook-Pawel-Lapinski/dp/1786468158)- by **Pawel Lapinski** - Explores a wide range of graphics programming and GPU compute methods to make the best use of the Vulkan API.